Threshold Vault presents

 02 Security & mathematics

-No. Shards never receives or stores your secret or your shards.
+No. Threshold Vault never receives or stores your secret or your shards.
 Recovery requires possession of any M of the N shards you generated.
-If those are lost, the secret cannot be recovered — by us or by anyone.
+If those are lost, the secret cannot be recovered by us or by anyone.

 This is the cost of the security guarantee.
-The same property that makes Shards safe against compromise (we have nothing to lose) also means we cannot help you recover from a loss of too many shards.
+The same property that makes Threshold Vault safe against compromise (we have nothing to lose) also means we cannot help you recover from a loss of too many shards.

-No — not unless they collude with enough other holders to reach the threshold M. A single shard, mathematically, reveals nothing about the original secret.
-Not "almost nothing."
-Nothing.
+Not unless they collude with enough other holders to reach the threshold M. A single shard card cannot reconstruct the encryption key or reveal the protected secret on its own.

 If you fall below the threshold M, the secret is mathematically unrecoverable.
-This is the same property that protects you against a single compromised holder — the privacy guarantee cuts both ways.
+The same property that keeps fewer-than-threshold cards from reconstructing the encryption key also means M − 1 cards cannot recover the secret for you.

 The practical implication: choose holders who are likely to be reachable when you need them, and choose a threshold that builds in redundancy.
 3-of-5 is the recommended default precisely because it tolerates two lost shards before recovery becomes impossible.